ADOBApps/NWChem-ih/README.md

 In addition to syntax highlighting, we have created a few sublime snippets to make our lives a little easier:

 1. To quickly add a geometry.
 To use it type **geometry** followed by <kbd>Tab</kbd> to autocomplete the geometry section declaration.
 2. To quickly add a PSeudopotential Plane-Wave section.
 To use it type **pspw** followed by <kbd>Tab</kbd> to autocomplete.
 3. To quickly add a PSeudopotential Plane-Wave section with Car-Parrinello.
 To use it type **cp** followed by <kbd>Tab</kbd> to autocomplete.
+4. To quickly add a Pseudopotential plane-wave density functional theory.To use it type **nwpw** followed by <kbd>Tab</kbd> to autocomplete.

 _More snippets can easily be added by copying one of the .sublime-snippet files and then modifying it._ Go [here](http://sublimetext.info/docs/en/extensibility/snippets.html) for more information on snippets.